AureKylmanen/Swarmgenomics/FAQs.md

 ### Can I use my own BAM/VCF/FASTQ files?

 Yes.
 You can use files you’ve generated previously, as long as they are formatted correctly.
 Alternatively, you can follow the SwarmGenomics pipeline to generate them.

+### Is there a recommended sequencing depth or genome size limit for using the pipeline effectively?

+SwarmGenomics works best with sequencing coverage around 20–30× for the diploid individual to ensure reliable results.
+It can be run on lower coverage data, but results may be less accurate and less reliable.
+There is no strict genome size limit, though larger genomes will require more computational resources.

 ### I don’t have access to a powerful computer.
 Can I still run this?